-US\$1,000,000,000 6.500% Bonds due 2048
+US\$1,500,000,000 6.400% Bonds due 2049

-We are offering US\$1,000,000,000 aggregate principal amount of our 6.500% bonds due 2048, which we refer to as the "bonds."
-The bonds are being offered as additional debt securities under an indenture dated January 27, 2015.
+We are offering US\$1,500,000,000 aggregate principal amount of our 6.400% bonds due 2049 (the "bonds").
+The bonds are being offered as debt securities under an indenture dated as of January 27, 2015 (the "indenture").

-Interest on the bonds will accrue from February 15, 2018 and will be payable semi-annually in arrears on February 15 and August 15 of each year.
-The first interest payment on the bonds will be made on August 15, 2018.
-Principal and interest on the bonds will be translated into, and payment of principal and interest will be made in, U.S. dollars.
-The bonds will mature on February 15, 2048.
-We may redeem the bonds, in whole or in part, at any time by paying the greater of the outstanding principal amount of the bonds and a "make-whole" amount calculated by the Republic.
+Interest on the bonds will accrue from June 5, 2019 and will be payable semi-annually in arrears on June 5 and December 5 of each year.
+The first interest payment on the bonds will be made on December 5, 2019.
+The bonds will mature on June 5, 2049.
+We may redeem the bonds, in whole or in part, at any time by paying the greater of the outstanding principal amount of the bonds and a "make-whole" amount calculated by the Republic, in each case, plus accrued and unpaid interest to the redemption date.
+See "Description of the Bonds-Optional Redemption."

-The bonds will be direct, general, unconditional and unsubordinated Public External Debt of the Republic, ranking without any preference, among themselves and equally with all other unsubordinated Public External Debt of the Republic, for which the full faith and credit of the Republic is pledged.
+The bonds will be direct, general, unconditional and unsubordinated Public External Debt of the Republic, ranking without any preference among themselves and equally with all other unsubordinated Public External Debt of the Republic, for which the full faith and credit of the Republic is pledged.

 The bonds will contain "collective action clauses."
-Under these provisions, which differ from the terms of the Republic's Public External Debt issued prior to January 27, 2015, the Republic may amend the payment provisions of any series of debt securities issued under the indenture (including the bonds) and other reserve matters listed in the indenture with the consent of the holders of: (1) with respect to a single series of debt securities, more than 75% of the aggregate principal amount of the outstanding debt securities of such series; (2) with respect to two or more series of debt securities, if certain "uniformly applicable" requirements are met, more than 75% of the aggregate principal amount of the outstanding debt securities of all series affected by the proposed modification, taken in the aggregate; or (3) with respect to two or more series of debt securities, more than $66^2/3\%$ of the aggregate principal amount of the outstanding debt securities of all series affected by the proposed modification, taken in the aggregate, and more than 50% of the aggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken individually.
+Under these provisions, which differ from the terms of the Republic's Public External Debt issued prior to January 27, 2015, the Republic may amend the payment provisions of any series of debt securities issued under the indenture (including the bonds) and other reserve matters listed in the indenture with the consent of the holders of: (1) with respect to a single series of debt securities, more than 75% of the aggregate principal amount of the outstanding debt securities of such series; (2) with respect to two or more series of debt securities, if certain "uniformly applicable" requirements are met, more than 75% of the aggregate principal amount of the outstanding debt securities of all series affected by the proposed modification, taken in the aggregate; or (3) with respect to two or more series of debt securities, more than 66-2/3% of the aggregate principal amount of the outstanding debt securities of all series affected by the proposed modification, taken in the aggregate, and more than 50% of the aggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken individually.

-The Republic will apply to list the bonds on the Official List of the Luxembourg Stock Exchange and for trading on the Euro MTF Market of the Luxembourg Stock Exchange.
+The Republic will apply to list the bonds on the Official List of the Luxembourg Stock Exchange and to trade them on the Euro MTF Market.

 Investing in the bonds involves risks.
-See "Risk Factors" beginning on page 12.
+See "Risk Factors" beginning on page 11.

-The bonds have not been and will not be registered under the U.S. Securities Act of 1933, as amended, or the "Securities Act", or the securities laws of any other jurisdiction.
-The bonds will be offered only to qualified institutional buyers in reliance on Rule 144A of the Securities Act, and outside the United States to persons who are not U.S. persons in reliance on Regulation S of the Securities Act Prospective purchasers that are qualified institutional buyers are hereby notified that the sellers of the bonds may be relying on an exemption from the provisions of Section 5 of the Securities Act provided by Rule 144A under the Securities Act.
+The bonds have not been and will not be registered under the U.S. Securities Act of 1933, as amended, or the "Securities Act," or the securities laws of any other jurisdiction.
+The bonds will be offered only to qualified institutional buyers in reliance on Rule 144A under the Securities Act, and outside the United States to persons who are not U.S. persons in reliance on Regulation S of the Securities Act.
+Prospective purchasers that are qualified institutional buyers are hereby notified that the sellers of the bonds may be relying on an exemption from the provisions of Section 5 of the Securities Act provided by Rule 144A under the Securities Act.
 Outside the United States, the offering is being made in reliance on Regulation S under the Securities Act.